regisftm/AZ-102-HOL/az-102-lab1/README.md

 > While waiting, this is an excellent time to:
 >
 > - Review the architecture diagram
-> - Read ahead to Lab 2
+> - Read ahead to Step 4
 > - Take a 10-minute break
 > - Discuss FortiGate HA concepts with instructor